deep1792/KubePwn/README.md

  📝 License
 This project is licensed under the [MIT License](LICENSE).

-## Support This Project via UPI 🇮🇳
+## Support This Project

-If you find **Kubepwn** useful and want to support its development, you can send a payment via UPI:
+If you find **Kubepwn** useful and want to support its development, you can buy me a coffee:

 **UPI ID:** "alivejatt@oksbi"